Irving, TX 75039

 Gallop Along with The Mustangs of Las Colinas

 Perpetually charging forward across a granite stream, the nine spectacular bronze mustangs are an impressive site indeed.
 Located in the center of Williams Square, The Mustangs of Las Colinas provide one heck of a photo op.
 It took African wildlife artist Robert Glen eight years to make this larger-than-life work of art.
-Snap a few pictures and head inside the Mustangs of Las Colinas Museum, where you can learn about how Glen created the Mustangs and see some of his other works.
 Williams Square sits near many shops and restaurants in Las Colinas, making it an essential (and convenient) stop during your weekend in Irving.

 Go on a Culinary Tour of the World

 Piping hot empanadas stuffed with sausage, potatoes, peppers, and onions.
 Flavorful lamb saag seasoned with cumin and other herbs and spices.
 Rolls of savory shrimp, salmon, and yellowtail sushi.
 Dining in Irving is like embarking on an all-day, globe-trotting tasting tour.
 Start with breakfast at Argentina Bakery, purveyors of hearty espressos, puff pastries, and sandwiches.
-Then dig into a bowl of kapoon, a traditional Laotian soup with noodles and spiced with cilantro and hot chilis, at Sapp Sapp Lao & Thai Kitchen in downtown Irving.
+Then dig into some real Indian street food that tastes just like the lahris (Street Cart) in India.
+At Eggholic, whether you are into eggs cooked in different forms with yummy gravies, a variety of sandwiches, flavorful rice, or chaat, they’ve got it!

 Visit a Piece of American History